 All students who attend school in Charlotte, Collier, or Lee Counties in Grades K–5 are eligible to enter the Elementary Science Expo.
 Elementary students are also eligible to dual enroll in both Inventors Fairs and Expo so long as the project follows the rules and guidelines of both Fairs.

 Homeschooled students who attend home school programs in Charlotte or Lee Counties are eligible to enter, even if they participate in online classes from other locales.
 Students who attend school in Charlotte or Lee Counties, and who complete their projects at a Registered Research Institution in another locale are also eligible to enter.
-Since 2010, the Edison & Ford Winter Estates has served host to our region’s Homeschool Science Fair.
-Contact the Edison & Ford Winter Estates (239-334-7419) for more information.
+For information pertaining to Homeschool Science Fair please direct inquiries to the Science Fair Director for more information.

-A student may participate in only one project.
+A student may participate in only one project per event.